 The legislation establishes a Massachusetts Transportation Trust Fund within MassDOT, into which all bridge, tunnel and highway tolls, as well as transit fares, will be deposited.
-Under existing law, the Trust Fund is also to receive dedicated sales tax receipts (see "COMMONWEALTH REVENUES - State Taxes; Sales and Use Tax" above), with an additional transfer from the Commonwealth's General Fund if the dedicated receipts amount to less than \$275 million in any fiscal year.
-The guaranteed amount of \$275 million includes \$100 million earmarked for costs including debt service on Turnpike Authority debt, \$160 million earmarked for the MBTA and \$15 million earmarked for the regional transit authorities.
-On June 29, 2009, the Governor filed legislation providing that the annual \$275 million deposit would be made to the Commonwealth Transportation Fund (described below) rather than directly to the Trust Fund.
-The Trust Fund is to be used for operations, maintenance and capital costs related to the transportation assets under MassDOT's jurisdiction, including MBTA assets and assets of the Turnpike Authority debt.
+The Trust Fund is to be used for operations, maintenance and capital costs related to the transportation assets under MassDOT's jurisdiction, including MBTA assets and assets of the Turnpike Authority transferred pursuant to the legislation, as well as debt service on outstanding Turnpike Authority debt.
 MassDOT will be authorized to issue special obligation debt secured by moneys in the Trust Fund to refinance Turnpike Authority debt issued before July 1, 2009.
 MassDOT debt will not be debt of the Commonwealth.